 Yes.
 Our group prices remain the same no matter how many students attend the class.
 Our teachers anticipate the full number of students and prepare their lessons to suit.
 Absentees are generally expected to catch up on missed material before the next lesson to avoid interrupting the progress of the rest of the group.

 Unfortunately, none of these options are possible.
 Our teachers invest a lot of preparation in their courses and need to know how long the course will last and how many students are likely to be in the class each time.
 It is also important to note that we aim to move students along as quickly as possible and if a student regularly misses a class, it will be very difficult for him/her to keep up without holding the majority of the class back.
 Rare absences are not a problem if the student is willing to catch up on material missed.

-Indonesian course in Aberdeen.
+French course in Leeds.

-Polish course in Coventry.
+Portuguese course in Newcastle.

-German course in Edinburgh.
+German course in Birmingham, Training Officer, Draeger.

 You can be part of Listen & Learn.

 Meet the Listen & Learn teachers, all native-speakers, and dedicated to reaching our clients' language goals!